julianstoerig/zettelkasten/%The Model Thinker - Scott E. Page.md

 ---

-Published by Basic Books, an imprint of Perseus Books, LLC, a subsidiary of Hachette Book Group, Inc. The Basic Books name and logo is a trademark of the Hachette Book Group.

-The Hachette Speakers Bureau provides a wide range of authors for speaking events.
-To find out more, go to [http://www.hachettespeakersbureau.com](http://www.hachettespeakersbureau.com) or call (866) 376-6591.

-The publisher is not responsible for websites (or their content) that are not owned by the publisher.

----

-Library of Congress Control Number: 2018942802

-ISBNs: 978-0-465-09462-2 (hardcover); 978-0-465-09463-9 (ebook)

-E3-20181019-JV-PC

----

-# CONTENTS

- Cover Title Page Copyright Dedication Epigraph

- Prologue 1 The Many-Model Thinker 2 Why Model?
+1 The Many-Model Thinker 2 Why Model?
 3 The Science of Many Models 4 Modeling Human Actors 5 Normal Distributions: The Bell Curve 6 Power-Law Distributions: Long Tails 7 Linear Models 8 Concavity and Convexity 9 Models of Value and Power

 10 Network Models